tfluhr/test-project/docs/chapters/desktop-workflow.md

 **If you meet the system requirements, you can move ahead to the next steps.
 If you don't, try using the online workflow instead.**

-**Open PowerShell as an Administrator**
+**Open VS Code as an Administrator**

-- Hit the Windows Key
+- Close VS Code if it's currently open
-- Type "PowerShell"
+- Right-click on the VS Code program icon
-- Use the arrow to see more options; select "Run as Administrator"
+- Select "Run as Administrator"
-- Login with an Administrator username and password
+- Login with an Administrator username and password if prompted

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/u4QVJyWCErI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+- Open a Terminal again

 **Enable WSL on Your Computer -- In PowerShell, run:**